 NBA wagering markets use point spread wagering for betting sides, like football, and not moneyline markets; where it is the standard form of betting for baseball and hockey.

 When you bet on NBA the vast majority of wagers are via point spread betting.
 Each side has a point spread with -110 as the base attached odds.
 Here’s an example:

 - Miami Heat +3.5 (-110) at San Antonio Spurs -3.5 (-110)

 For the Heat to cover and bring bettors home a profit, they need to win the game or lose by three points or fewer.
 The Spurs must win the game outright and by more than four points.

-With our example above, a push isn’t possible, but if the spread were -3 or any number without a half-point, it would be play.
-Those that bet on basketball from both sides get their stakes returned in the case of a push.
+With our example above, a push isn’t possible, but if the spread were -3 or any number without a half-point, it would be in play.
+If the games end in a push, bets from both sides are returned.

 Of course, the odds for a heavy favorite can be quite steep, while hitting it big with an underdog can pay off with a larger than usual payday.

 - Miami Heat +150 at San Antonio Spurs -120

 Wagering on large favorites via moneylines isn’t usually a sound strategy, but taking underdogs can pay off in a big way.